Topic: epistemology

 Are We Living in a Simulation?

 Are We Living in a Simulation, and What Would it Mean if the Answer is Yes?
-The purpose of this lesson is to explore the nature of reality and how we know whether or not anything is real Begin the lesson with the two short embedded videos to get the students thinking and engaged in Are We Living in a Simulation?
+Begin the lesson with the two short videos in the Lesson Attachment linked above to get the students thinking and engaged in the lesson.
+Ask them to briefly reflect on the following questions (individual reflection): Do you agree or Are We Living in a Simulation?

 The Jigsaw Puzzle Game